gopal-mahajan/forest-stack-developer-docs/docs/accessing_help_support_services/user_manual.md

 ---

-This comprehensive User Manual serves as a reference guide for navigating TGDeX.
+This comprehensive User Manual serves as a reference guide for navigating Forest Stack.
 It includes detailed instructions for each module, including:

 - Onboarding
 - Asset contribution